parijatmishra/parijatmishra.github.io/_posts/2021-03-30-what-i-learnt-from-ctos-business.md

 While CTOs, of necessity, work mostly on and with technology, there are a few other things successful CTOs pay a lot of attention to:

-* Working with "Business": successful technology functions work hand in hand with the non-technology functions.
+* Working with "business" (that term again): successful technology functions work hand in hand with the non-technology functions.
 Engineers often refer to everyone else as "business", and talk about "business decisions", as if they were somehow separate from the business and had no role in such decisions.
   This is a shame.
 Successful CTOs don't see things this way.
 They see themselves and their function as an integral part of the organization.
 * Running technology "as a business": technology is not just software development, and software development is not just agile.
-Successful CTOs understand that the basics of business--cost, results, contribution to profitability, productivity--applies to the technology function just as to every one else.
+Successful CTOs understand that the basics of business---cost, results, contribution to profitability, productivity---applies to the technology function just as to every one else.
 They see their function through a business lens, while respecting its unique characteristics.